7uHeng/OccOoD/README.md

 anomaly labels, encompassing 26 distinct categories of anomalies such as animals, furniture, and garbage bags.
 .<div align=center><img src="https://github.com/7uHeng/OccOoD/blob/main/asserts/Distribution.png" width="523.5" height="488.25" /></div>
+## Getting Started
+* Refer to [install.md](https://github.com/7uHeng/OccOoD/blob/main/docs/install.md) to install the environment.
+* Refer to [dataset.md](https://github.com/7uHeng/OccOoD/blob/main/docs/dataset.md) to prepare SemanticKITTI and KITTI360 dataset.
+* Refer to [run.md](https://github.com/7uHeng/OccOoD/blob/main/docs/run.md) for training and evaluation.
 ## Updates
+* [2025/08] Code is now publicly available!
+The OOD (Out-of-Distribution) dataset will be released upon acceptance of the paper.
+Please stay tuned for updates.
 * [2025/06] Init repository.
 The code and datasets will be made publicly available upon acceptance of the paper.
 Thank you for your interest in our work!
 ## Acknowledgement
 This project is based on the following open-source projects.
 We thank their authors for making the source code publically available.